Nusiq/mcblend/docs/texture_customization/index.md

 ## Mix Mask
 ![](../img/mix_mask.png)

-Mix mask lets you mix multiple masks in different way than just default multiplication.
+The Mix mask lets you mix multiple masks in different ways than just default multiplication.

 Properties:

-- Exponent - the filter image is raised to the power of this value before it is multiplied by the image.
+- Exponent - The filter image is raised to the power of this value before it is multiplied by the image.
-- Strength - the min and max values of the brightness of returned filter image.
+- Strength - The min and max values of the brightness of returned filter image.
-    The filter image brightness values are mapped to fit on the scale between values defined with "strength"
+    The filter image brightness values are mapped to fit on the scale between values defined by "strength"
-- Mix mode - how to mix filter images produced by other masks.
+- Mix mode - How to mix filter images produced by other masks.
 There are 4
     options: min, max, mean and median.
 - Number of children - Number of mixed masks.

 !!! note

-    Mix mask ignores the color palette masks because color palette mask does not create a filter image (it just alters the image from the input).
+    Mix mask ignores the color palette masks, since the color palette masks do not create a filter image (they just alter the image from the input).